microsoft/fluentui/packages/react-radio/Spec.md

 # @fluentui/react-radio Spec

+The Radio component let people select a single option from two or more choices.
+Use radio component to present two or more available choices, preferably up to 7 options.

 ## Background

-The Radio component let people select a single option from two or more choices.
-Use radio component to present all available choices up to 7 options.

 Fabric expects the options to be provided through the `options` prop.
 The selected value is the key of the option using the `selectedKey`.
 Fabric allows options to have image instead of a label.